 In previous blogs, Red Baron has dealt with another critical political topic: The disposal of radioactive waste that politicians like to cover with a smoke screen.
-Recently two small notes in the Badische Zeitung (BZ) reminded me of the still unsolved storage problem, although our elected representatives boast: The permanent disposal of radioactive waste must not be left to future generations.
+Recently, two small notes in the Badische Zeitung (BZ) reminded me of the storage problem that is still unsolved.
+However, our elected representatives boast that The permanent disposal of radioactive waste must not be left to future generations.
 In the following discussion, it is fair to distinguish between low to medium-level and high-level radioactive material.

-Radioactive storage will soon become dramatic with the out-phasing of eight of Germany's power reactors shortly.
+Radioactive storage will soon become dramatic with the outphasing of eight of Germany's power reactors.
 The other bad news is the significant delay in the fit-out of Mine Konrad, which was supposed to start operation this year.
 Optimists speak of a delay of five years, while pessimists aim at a distant 2021.
 Is it progress that a state minister has put his finger on this open sore?
 Red Baron is sure that the smoke screen will soon come down again.

 *